-Having travelled through a number of places around the world, eaten badly and well in all of them, and taken my share of food pictures (in places I’ve eaten well, naturally!), I am ready to share the gems found on the way.
-In no particular order or preference, here is my totally biased food guide for nowhere in particular.
+Having travelled through a number of places around the world, eaten badly and well in many of them, and taken my share of food pictures (in places I’ve eaten well, naturally!), I am ready to share the gems found on the way.
+In no special order or preference, here is my totally biased food guide for nowhere in particular.

 If you happen to be in any of the cities on the list – do take the time to get a bite in these amazing establishments!
 Several are of the more “fine-dining” variety, but most won’t break the bank, and I can guarantee you will not leave disappointed or hungry.